jakepenzak/learn_rust/chapters/ch4/README.md

 ## 4.3 - The Slice Type

-*Slices* let you reference a contiguous sequence of elements in a collectio nrather than the whole collection.
+*Slices* let you reference a contiguous sequence of elements in a collection rather than the whole collection.
 A slice is a kind of reference, so it does not have ownership.

 ### String Slices